pneff93/Think-of-ksqlDB-before-using-KafkaStreams/README.md

 We can get metrics of the cluster (not clients) via the Metrics API.
 It provides two endpoints:
 `/query` to get the metrics directly and `/export` which can be used by Prometheus.
-[Here](https://docs.confluent.io/cloud/current/monitoring/metrics-api.html#prometheus) you can find a good starting point.
+[Here](https://docs.confluent.io/cloud/current/monitoring/metrics-api.html#prometheus) you can find a good starting point with many query examples.

 ### `/query`